Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/relationship/floor.rst

    This allows you to have a "floor" plane of any orientation you like, not just the global XY, XZ and YZ ones...

 Offset
-   This numeric field allows you to offset the "floor" plane from the target's center, by the given number of Blender Units.
+   This number button allows you to offset the "floor" plane from the target's center, by the given number of Blender Units.
 Use it e.g. to account for the distance from a foot bone to the surface of the foot's mesh.